Orange-OpenSource/ods-flutter/docs/components/chips.md

 `enabled: bool?` | `true` | Controls the enabled state of the chip.
 When `false`, this chip will not respond to user input.
 It also appears visually disabled and is disabled to accessibility services.
 `selected: bool?` | `false` | Controls the selected state of the chip.
 When `true`, the chip is highlighted.
 `leadingAvatar: OdsChipLeadingAvatar?` | `null` | Avatar to be displayed in a circle shape at the start of the chip, preceding the content text
-{:.table}

-Use the filter like exemple [FilterChip class](https://api.flutter.dev/flutter/material/FilterChip-class.html)
+Use the filter like example [FilterChip class](https://api.flutter.dev/flutter/material/FilterChip-class.html)

 ### Action chip